Ignite Teaching School

 Development of a trainee’s subject knowledge is a key feature of our trainingprogramme and we create many opportunities for trainees to develop their subject knowledge, not only first hand from your school based mentors but also from our subject knowledge trainers who are all practising teachers and share their extensive knowledge and expertise about how to teach their subject to secondary school students.

 Secondary SCITT Salaried trainees receive core and subject knowledge training on one day per week (a Thursday) throughout the training period from September to June.
-The venues for this can be split across Suffolk and Norfolk but you will receive details of venues and dates at induction at the end of August.

 On this course you will achieve a Post Graduate Certificate in Education (PGCE) with 60 Masters’ credits and Qualified Teacher Status.
 In order to achieve Qualified Teacher Status,you will be assessed against all parts of the Teachers’ Standards as you accumulate the evidence across the ten month training programme.
 Additionally, to gain your PGCE there are three Masters’ level assignments to write during your training and they help to link theory to the practice of what you are teaching in the classroom.